There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial Time: $P \not= NP$: Introduction

-A decision problem $\hat \Pi$ is \textit{complete} for the class $C$ if it is in $C$, and all the problems in $C$ can be reduced to it in an appropriate manner.
-Or, given an algorithm $\mathcal{A}$ for a problem complete for $C$, any problem in $C$ can be solved by an algorithm $\mathcal{B}$ that uses $\mathcal{A}$ as sub-routine.
-A decision problem $\hat \Pi$ is \textit{hard} for the class $C$ if all problems in $C$ can be reduced to it in an appropriate manner.
+A decision problem $\hat \Pi$ is \textit{complete} for the class $\mathscr{C}$ if it is in $\mathscr{C}$, and all the problems in $\mathscr{C}$ can be reduced to it in an appropriate manner.
+Or, given an algorithm $\mathcal{A}$ for a problem complete for $\mathscr{C}$, any problem in $\mathscr{C}$ can be solved by an algorithm $\mathcal{B}$ that uses $\mathcal{A}$ as sub-routine.
+A decision problem $\hat \Pi$ is \textit{hard} for the class $\mathscr{C}$ if all problems in $\mathscr{C}$ can be reduced to it in an appropriate manner. \\

-The notions of \textit{$\mathcal{NP}$-complete} and \textit{$\mathcal{P}$-complete} problems are essential in what follows in the present paper. $\mathcal{NP}$-complete problems are the set of problems to each of which any other $\mathcal{NP}$ problem can be reduced in polynomial time, and whose solution may still be verified in polynomial time.
-Similarly, $\mathcal{P}$-complete problems are the set of problems to each of which any other $\mathcal{P}$ problem can be reduced in logarithmic space.
-A \textit{logspace reduction} of problem $\hat \Pi$ to problem $\hat \Pi'$ is a transformation which converts an instance of $\hat \Pi$ into an equivalent instance of $\hat \Pi'$ and uses only logarithmic space for the computation.
+The notions of \textit{$\mathcal{NP}$-complete} and \textit{$\mathcal{P}$-complete} problems are essential for what follows in the present paper. $\mathcal{NP}$-complete problems are the set of problems to each of which any other $\mathcal{NP}$ problem can be reduced in polynomial time, and whose solution may still be verified in polynomial time.
+Similarly, $\mathcal{P}$-complete problems are the set of problems to each of which any other $\mathcal{P}$ problem can be reduced in polynomial time.\\

 The \textit{Boolean Satisfiability Problem}, denoted $\hat{SAT}$, is the problem of determining whether there exists an interpretation that satisfies a given Boolean formula.
-That is, given Boolean formula, can the variables be consistently replaced by the values 'true' or 'false' in such a way that the formula evaluates to 'true'.
+That is, given a Boolean formula, can the variables be consistently assigned the values `true' or `false' in such a way that the formula evaluates to `true'.
 The following folklore results of Computer Sciences will be used throughout the present paper.

 \begin{theo} \cite{cook2} $\hat{SAT}$ is $\mathcal{NP}$-complete. \end{theo}

 \begin{theo} \cite{bellare} The decision problem $\hat{SAT}$ is in $\mathcal{P}$ if and only if the search problem SAT is solvable in polynomial time. \end{theo}